 Challenging Social Boundaries

-Stuents learn about historical incidents of race discrimination and public protest, drawing parallels to present day social barriers and the need for social action.
-Students define stereotype, discrimination, racism, and prejudice and brainstorm a social action plan to heal racism.
-Students organize a “Mix It Up Day!” with the intention of breaking down social and racial barriers in the school lunchroom.
+Historical incidents of race discrimination and public protest have parallels to present day social barriers and the need for social action.
+Define stereotype, discrimination, racism, and prejudice and brainstorm a social action plan to heal racism.
+As a service action, organize a “Mix It Up Day!” with the intention of breaking down social and racial barriers in the school lunchroom.

 Learners will sponsor Mix It Up Day, a national project to promote diversity within a school environment.
 Learners will experience roles as private citizens attempting to change behavior.